antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 This will create an `AppHost` and `ServiceDefaults` project, the project you selected will already be added to the `AppHost`.
 You can now launch the AppHost project and will see the developer dashboard.
 From here you can add a reference to the `ServiceDefaults` project and call the `AddServiceDefaults()` method on your application builder.
 This will setup Open Telemetry, health check endpoints, service discovery, and the default resiliency patterns for this project.

-// TBD: Command line instructions?
+When not using Visual Studio you can still add the `AppHost` and `ServiceDefaults` projects to an existing solution using `dotnet new`, but they will not already reference an existing project like in the example above.

-You can now switch over to Aspire components if you are using any of the services that have components.
+You can now switch over to .NET Aspire components if you are using any of the services that have components.
 This may mean you can remove some explicit configuration if your already setup what the component does yourself.
 You are also free to use components in any .NET 8 app without orchestration.
-This will get you resiliency and other configuration applied to the component, but you will not get the rest of Aspire like the dashboard, service discovery, and automatic ports, urls, or connection strings.
+This will get you resiliency and other configuration applied to the component, but you will not get the rest of .NET Aspire like the dashboard, service discovery, and automatic ports, urls, or connection strings.

 ## Conclusion

-We're really excited to deliver this first preview of Aspire to you today.
-Building on rock solid foundation of fundamentals and an incredibly productive API surface in .NET 8, we're confident you're going to love the productivity in building your cloud native apps using Aspire.
+We're really excited to deliver this first preview of .NET Aspire to you today.
+Building on rock solid foundation of fundamentals and an incredibly productive API surface in .NET 8, we're confident you're going to love the productivity in building your cloud native apps using .NET Aspire.

 Get started today with these resources:

 - Get the tools \<download VS version X\>
 - Get the packages \<any additional\>
-- Build your first Aspire solution \<link to learn\>
+- Build your first .NET Aspire solution \<link to learn\>
-- Explore an existing Aspire solution \<link to repo with devcontainer enabled for remote/and Codespaces\>
+- Explore an existing .NET Aspire solution \<link to repo with devcontainer enabled for remote/and Codespaces\>

-Most importantly, we want to hear what's working for you and what we can improve.
-Aspire is a part of the .NET platform and foundation and is an open source project alongside the platform.
+Most importantly, we want to hear what's working for you and what we can improve. .NET Aspire is a part of the .NET platform and foundation and is an open source project alongside the platform.
 Engage with us here at https://github.com/dotnet/aspire.